 - The ability to manage stress effectively

 For those looking to start a career in substance abuse counseling, it is important to determine where you would like to work before beginning the journey.
 Education requirements for substance abuse counselors vary state-by-state.
-Check the requirements in your state and see what you need to do to become a substance abuse counselor.
+You’ll first need to check your state’s requirements for substance abuse counselor education.

 Depending on the type of work you would like to do, there are numerous education paths you can follow.
 The most common paths followed include:

 - Certification programs: Certification programs offer the fastest timeline for completion.
-In many cases, these can be completed online as well.
+In many cases, these can help you obtain your substance abuse counselor certification online as well.

 - Degree programs: Depending on the type of degree you are looking to obtain, this can take anywhere from two to five years to achieve.
 Costs largely depend on the type of institution you attend.